Vijay Devabhaktuni, Ph.D.

-At the graduate level, Vijay teaches Computer Aided Circuit Simulation.
+At the graduate level, Devabhaktuni teaches computer aided circuit simulation.
 At the undergraduate level, he teaches linear circuits.
-Vijay won teaching excellence awards at Carleton University, University of Calgary, and University of Toledo.
+He won teaching excellence awards at Carleton University, University of Calgary and University of Toledo.

-Prior to joining PNW, Vijay served in multiple roles at Univ. of Toledo: Director, Interdisciplinary Research Initiatives, College of Engineering; Senior Director, Research Development & Innovation, College of Medicine; Special Advisor to CIO & CTO on Experiential Learning.
+Prior to joining PNW, Devabhaktuni served in multiple roles at University of Toledo: Director, Interdisciplinary Research Initiatives, College of Engineering; Senior Director, Research Development and Innovation, College of Medicine; Special Advisor to CIO & CTO on Experiential Learning.